 For those who are health conscious, another incredible advantage is being able to use your rice cooker for vegetables.
 Preserve the nutrients in vegetables by steaming them with your rice cooker.

-It is as easy as placing the steam basket into the rice cooker, adding the vegetables and any seasonings you desire and cover.
+It is as easy as placing the steam basket into the rice cooker.
+Next you add the vegetables and any seasonings you desire and cover.
 The rice cooker does the rest.

 There are so many tangible health benefits from using a rice cooker.
 If you’re looking for a versatile small kitchen appliance you can use every day to improve your food choices then look no further.
 Choose a good quality rice cooker and enjoy all it has to offer.